ArgonDesign/alogic/doc/statements.md

 Control flow branches can be achieved with the `if` and `case` statements.
-These branching statements are combinatorial statements if all branches contain only combinatorial statements, and they are control statements if all branches contain only control statements.
-Mixing combinatorial and control branches in the same statement is invalid and yields a compiler error.
+These branching statements are combinatorial statements if all branches contain only combinatorial statements, and they are control statements if all branches contain control statements.
+Mixing combinatorial and control branches in the same statement is invalid and yields a compile time error.
+That is to say that either all branches must be combinatorial statement or all branches must be control statements.
+In the case of a control `if` and control `case` statements, all branches must end in a control statement (this is the same as with control `{}` blocks).

 ### `if` statement

 The common `if` statement can be used to perform a 2-way branch:

 ```
   if (condition) <then-statement> else <else-statement>
 ```

 The else clause is optional.
 If a control `if` statement does not contain an else clause, then the compiler automatically inserts a single `fence` statement.
 Which is to say that:

 ```
   if (cond) {
     a = 2;